vippsas/vipps-partner/README.md

 After the checklist is approved, you will receive all necessary information from [partnerbestilling@vipps.no](mailto:partnerbestilling@vipps.no).

-Vipps then adds you to the partnret page(s) on vipps.no, and in thesignup forms on [portal.vipps.no](https://portal.vipps.no) where the merchants can sign up and select you as their partner.
+Vipps then adds you to the partner page(s) on vipps.no, and in the signup forms on [portal.vipps.no](https://portal.vipps.no) where the merchants can sign up and select you as their partner.